DNS-OARC/dnsperf/README.md

 `dnsperf` "self-paces" the DNS query load to simulate network conditions.
-New features in `dnsperf` improve the precision of latency measurements and allow for per packet per-query latency reporting is possible. `dnsperf` is now multithreaded, multiple `dnsperf` clients can be supported in multicore systems (each client requires two cores).
+New features in `dnsperf` improve the precision of latency measurements and allow for per packet per-query latency reporting is possible. `dnsperf` is now multithreaded, and multiple `dnsperf` clients can be supported in multicore systems (each client requires two cores).
 The output of `dnsperf` has also been improved so it is more concise and useful.
 Latency data can be used to make detailed graphs, so it is simple for network operators to take advantage